-Wait until the work from step three has dried completely before beginning this step.
+Wait until the work from step 3 has dried completely before beginning this step.

-In this step you will use the Pro Arte sword liners and develop the intricate dark tones in the street, on the tower and round the front building.
-Use the existing colour mixes in your palette.
+In this step, you will use the Pro Arte sword liners and develop the intricate dark tones in the street, on the tower and round the front building.
+Use the existing color mixes in your palette.

-The front shutters are a grey colour, and you can add the shutter shadows when it is dry or nearly dry.
-In this exercise the shutter shadows on the front building were added when the grey shutter colour was quite wet.
+The front shutters are a gray color, and you can add the shutter shadows when it’s dry.
+In this exercise, the shutter shadows on the front building were added when the gray shutter color was quite wet.
 If this happens you will get bleeding, but this in itself can add interest to the whole picture.

 1. Apply pigment and water to your palette regularly as you work.
 Mix a dark tone of Cobalt Blue and Burnt Umber for the darkest sections.